XenonLab/xecd-rates-client-java/README.md

 ## Contributing

-xecd-rates-client-php is an open-source project.
+xecd-rates-client-java is an open-source project.
 Submit a pull request to contribute!

 ## Testing